wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

 .. hint::
    You can run ``su`` or ``sudo su`` to gain root privileges.

 #.
-Run the following commands with root privileges to add two new audit rules that will persist across reboots and will track your user activity.
+Run the following commands with root privileges to add two new audit rules that will persist across reboots and track your user activity.

    .. code-block:: bash